Musical Ethnography Paper DUE Friday, March 13

-Your final project is to write a 10-12 page interview-based Musical Ethnography (~350 words/double-spaced page with 1” margins).
+Your final project is to write a 2200-2700 word (not counting the bibliography) interview-based musical ethnography.
 You are not limited to any particular music genre or geographical region; however, your project must be feasible within the time constraints of the term.
 Please do include an emphasis on people making music.
+You must also incorporate one or more theories or models from class in the analysis and discussion of your ethnographic material.

 The first component is library research.
 The aim of your library research is to put your topic into context and become familiar the history and context of the specific community and musical tradition you are focusing on, as well as how other scholars have written about it.
 You must use at least 4 library sources (books or articles).
 After some initial searches, if this does not seem feasible for your particular topic, please come talk to me.
 Depending on your topic, your research may include internet research, but not exclusively.